gstackio/gstack-bosh-environment/README.md

 GBE — Gstack BOSH Environment
 =============================

-This project proposes conventions and an opinionated workflow in order to create BOSH 2 environments.
-Configuration is located in the `conf/` directory, and infrastructure and deployment state are in the `state/` directory.
+This project establishes conventions and an opinionated workflow to help creating and interacting with BOSH v2 environments.

+The idea is for you to clone this Git repository, and use its structure as the base of your own BOSH deployments.
+Examples are included for deploying Concourse, Cloud Foundry, and a classical CF-MySQL cluster with its Cloud Foundry service broker.

+### Main goals

+- Be able to rebase deployment manifests customizations onto new versions of upstream base deployment manifests, when these happen to evolve over time.

+- Be able to work several environments: sandox, ci-drone, pre-prod, production, etc. Elegantly express in separate places the configurations or layouts that are different, and factor all sources of deployment manifests for what is similar.

+- Integrate with Continuous Integration and Continuous Deployment (CI & CD)
+  workflows: changes to the deployed infrastructure are first tried by team members in personal sandbox environments, then deployed in a CI-driven ci- drone environment and thoroughly tested by CI with automated test suites, then continuously deployed in production.

+Note: GBE is work in progress and all these goals are not completely addressed yet.

+### Directories structure in a GBE

+The base directory describes the deployment of the BOSH server, and under `deployments/`, several directories describe the deployments that are managed by the BOSH server.
+As a general convention in those places, configuration is located in `conf/`, BOSH v2 operation files are located in `operations/`, and infrastructure state are in `state/`.

+[Direnv](https://direnv.net/) is used all over the place.
+The convention is that when you enter a given directory, then the helper scripts located in the `bin/` subdirectory are available on your path.
+Direnv also provides many wiring environment variables depending on where you are, i.e. what is your current working directory.
+As an example, these environment variables have you automatically connected to the BOSH server when you enter the `deployments/` directory.

+### Limitations

-Currently, only BOSH-Lite on GCP is supported as a target infrastructure.
+- Currently, only BOSH-Lite on GCP is supported as a target infrastructure.

+- Upstream base deployment manifests are pointed to as directories where `*-deployment` repositories are checked out, but the exact versions of these repos are not pinned down by GBE, nor tracked in Git.

+- GBE doesn't suggest yet an elegant way of expressing differences between environments.

 Prerequisites